 We lost Terry Pratchett today.
 I had no idea how much he meant to me until I saw the news.
 Someone had tweeted something about when they first started reading his books.
 That's never a good sign.
 Google confirmed it.
 He'd died at the age of 66 from the Alzheimer's which had been embuggering him.

 I knew about the Alzheimer's, of course.
 It seemed like a nightmare.
 A writer of his skill and wit losing his ability to think like that?

 I cried when I saw the news.
 I don't mean that metaphorically.
 I didn't feel like crying.
 I mean my kids were working away on a reading project and I saw the news and I turned away from them because tears sprang to my eyes unbidden.
 I collected myself enough to keep teaching and helping, but the black cloud was suffocating.
 I had no idea I would feel like this.
 Sure, I loved his work, but crying?
 The way the people who took over his twitter account told his followers was both perfect and heart-breaking.

 Anyone who has ever visited Discworld knows only one character who speaks in all caps.
 Death.
-I still can't look at this and the two tweets that followed without crying.
+I still can't look at this series of tweets without crying.

 Discworld was a vacation spot.
 Any time I had a hard group of days, any time I read a really difficult book, I'd turn to Pratchett and Discworld.
 He was so good that I could pick a book at random and be happy, if not utterly in love, with it.

 Reading Terry Pratchett sometimes made me mad.
 Mad that he was so brilliant.
 Selfishly mad that he could be so great at this and make it seem so effortless.
 I know it wasn't, writing never is, but it feels like that.
 It feels effortless.
 The satire of Discworld is sharp and cuts deeply.
 The humor is often laugh out loud funny and made me shake my head at the absurd connections he'd make that made perfect sense in his world.